 Apportioned variations were discovered on both CT and PSV trailers in 2009.
 The plates shown above are the only two I've ever seen.
-Update: PSV TL plates no longer issued as of 3-1-19; existing plates continue to be renewed and new registrations are issued CT-TL APP plates.
+Update: PSV TL category eliminated as of 3-1-19; existing plates continue to be renewed and new registrations are issued CT-TL APP plates.
 To minimize waste, existing stocks of plates will continue to be issued until exhausted.

 CT-TL (Waldale & Hi-Signs) 1997-2008

 From 1997-2008 the range for CT-TL (Commercial Trailer) plates was CAL-CZL, with the letter L always in the third position.

 Only a small number of CT-TL plates were made with Hi-Signs dies in the CPL, CRL and CSL series.
 What is interesting about these is that the blue coloured printing on the small "TL" legend along the bottom is actually part of the sheeting and not rolled ink like the other raised characters on the plate.